 Decision: The SMPG recommendation is to (mis)use the repetitive qualifiers INCO and COMP or to include the information at event level in ADTX.

+Action: Close item.

 CA349 Extend coverage of 98a::CERT in MT 564 Seq.
 D?
 (Tax SG)